jlelong/vscode-extend-language/README.md

-# Extend VS Code language configuration files
+# Utility to extend languages in VS Code

 Currently, it is not possible to build a new language as an extension of an existing one, the `language-configuration.json` file must be self-contained.
 This can lead to tedious maintenance as changes to the base language have to be forwarded manually.
 This package aims at helping language developers.

 Assume you wand to derive a new language configuration from `A-language-configuration.json`, you just need to define a file let us say `B.extension.language-configuration.json` containing